JuliaLang/julia/doc/manual/packages.rst

   error, :ref:`make sure you've set up your SSH keys <man-pkg-dev-setup>`.)
   Julia will then give you a hyperlink; open that link, edit the message, and then click "submit."
 At that point, the package owner will be notified of your changes and may initiate discussion.
+(If you are comfortable with git, you can also do these steps manually from the shell.)

 - The package owner may suggest additional improvements.
 To respond to those suggestions, you can easily update the pull request (this only works for